null-channel/classes/kubernetes/intro/part-1/lesson-6.md

 Run `kubectl apply -f https://github/null-channel/classes/kubernetes/intro/part-1/examples/multi-container.yaml`

-How many containers does it have? well this is actually quite easy to tell. just run `kubectl get pods` and here you can see this pod has three out of three pods running.
+How many containers does it have? well this is actually quite easy to tell. just run `kubectl get pods` and here in the ready column you can see this pod has three out of three pods running.
+You can also run the `describe` command as well as pass `-o yaml` or json to see more information on your running pods.
+But that is not the only information we could want to get about a given pod, We need logs!

-TODO:
-Learn how to get logs from each container in a multi container pod (and single container pods) Exec into a container in a multi container POD (and single container pods)
+Getting logs is easy, there is a command built right into kubectl. now. one might think that you type `kubeclt get logs` but one would be wrong in that thought.
+I still type it every once in a while.
+The logs command only works for pods, so we don't have to get logs for a pod.
+All we do is `kubectl logs [podid/name]` Now if you have been following along are are thinking "but there could be a few containers running in that pod, you would be right.
+If the pod only has one container as it should, you don't have to pass any arguments.
+But if it has multiple pods you have to pass the `-c` command with the name of the container you are wanting to get.
+This being said you can pass `--all-containers=true` and get all the logs for a pod.

+You can check out all the flags you can pass here, but the most important ones to know about is the `-p` to get the logs of a previously terminated, `--tail` and `--since`.
+But i'll let you go look into that further!

+One last thing, something that is super useful, you can exec into your pods/containers just like you do with the docker command line.
+Now I'm not going to cover all the flags or options but understand that this works mostly like you might think it would.
+And how would that be? well you might want to get "in" to your pod and poke around to see what is going on in this isolated container.

+`kubectl exec POD -c [container]` now, there are two main ways to run this, ether a single off command with `--` or you can use the flags `-it` and get an interactive terminal inside your pod!
+Remember if you have multiple containers you need to pass the `-c` flag. otherwise you don't need too!

+That is the fastest crash corse on pods, Dont worry if it's does not all make since just yet.
+It will.
+That being said, while we don't manage pods directly, it's the building block of everything we are going to be doing so it's important to understand well!

+The next lesson we will learn some of the tech that is built up on top of the pod and enabled easy management of them!